ELLIOTTCABLE/Miscellany/PSYC222/paper.markdown

 other serious disorders both mental and physiological; particularly, anxiety and depression.
 Treatment is available for insomnia and related sleep disorders through a range of programmes, both pharmacological and non-medicinal in nature.
 However, one treatment in particular has shown great
 promise: ‘CBT-I,’ or cognitive-behavioural therapy for insomnia.
-Herein follows an examination of of the recent research on this topic; in measuring the extent of these diseases, and in psychological treatments thereof.
+Herein follows an examination of the recent research on this topic; in measuring the extent of these diseases, and in psychological treatments thereof.